benmkent/benmkent.github.io/cv.md

 **Email** benjamin dot kent at manchester dot ac dot uk
 **Website** <https://benmkent.github.io/>

-# Education
+# Experience

-**September 2019 – September 2023: PhD candidate at The University of Manchester, UK**
+**September 2019 – November 2023: PhD in Numerical Analysis at The University of Manchester, UK**
+I investigated the adaptive approximation of the solutions to time-dependent partial differential equations with uncertain inputs.

+-   Thesis: **Efficient Approximation of Parametric Parabolic Partial Differential Equations**.

--   Supervised by Catherine Powell and David Silvester.
--   Industry sponsored iCASE project with **IBM Research UK**.
+-   Supervised by Professor Catherine Powell and Professor David Silvester.
+Industry sponsored iCASE project with **IBM Research UK**.

--   Thesis: *Efficient Approximation of Parametric Parabolic Partial Differential Equations*.
-    Submission: September 2023.
-    -   I investigate an **adaptive-in-time stochastic collocation approximation** of a parametric time-dependent advection–diffusion problem.
+-   Researched and developed an **adaptive-in-time stochastic collocation approximation** for parametric time-dependent advection–diffusion problems.
+Parametric formulations are derived from an underlying description of problem uncertainty through the language of probability theory.
+Computationally efficient yet accurate approximations are essential for evaluating quantities of interest.

-    -   It is well known that approximation errors may grow through time.
-An adaptive-in-time approximation is constructed to control the approximation error whilst maintaining a low computational cost.
-High dimensional parametric spaces are considered.
-    -   The approach considers an approximation using the finite element method in space, adaptive timestepping, and sparse grid polynomial interpolation in the parameter space.
-    -   Parametric approximation error is estimated through a hierarchical technique and is balanced with a dynamic tolerance related to an estimate of the global timestepping error.
-    -   A residual based strategy in space, time and parameter space is also considered using auxiliary local problems.
+-   Finite element, adaptive timestepping and global polynomial approximation techniques are analysed. **Error estimation** through hierarchical and residual based techniques is investigated.
+    Estimates are used to adaptively construct an approximation.

--   Completed courses in Approximation Theory and Finite Element Analysis, Adaptive Finite Element Methods, Functional Analysis and Uncertainty Quantification.
-Topics included a priori and a posteriori error estimation for FEM approximations of elliptic problems, UQ techniques including Monte Carlo, stochastic collocation and stochastic Galerkin methods.
+-   Studied courses in Uncertainty Quantification, Functional Analysis, Approximation Theory and Finite Element Analysis, Adaptive Finite Element Methods.
+Topics studied include Bayesian inverse problems, UQ techniques including Monte Carlo, stochastic collocation and stochastic Galerkin methods, and a priori and a posteriori error estimation for FEM approximations of elliptic problems.

--   Regular study group held with industrial supervisor.
-Topics studied include multi-level stochastic collocation and Monte Carlo methods, error estimation for ODE problems, error estimation for coupled elliptic-parabolic problems, reduced basis methods and neural networks.
+-   Further reading group sessions studied multi-level stochastic collocation and Monte Carlo methods, error estimation for ODE problems, error estimation for coupled elliptic-parabolic problems, reduced basis methods and neural networks.
--   Strong programming skills in MATLAB.
-Experience with C and C++.

 **September 2012 – July 2015: Mathematics and Physics BSc, First-Class Honours at The University of Warwick, UK**

 -   **Prize** for the best exam results in my cohort.

+**July 2014 – August 2014: Rules and Procedures Software, Lloyd’s Register, Southampton, UK**

+-   Internship upgrading pieces of FEM software from FORTRAN to C++.

+**September 2010 – July 2012: The College of Richard Collyer, Horsham, UK**

+-   A Levels: Mathematics A\*, Further Mathematics A\*, Physics A\*, Chemistry A\*, Electronics A\*.
+    GCSE: 10 A\* (inc Maths and English) + 1 A

 # Publications
 - {% reference Kent2023 %}